 - Click Close.

-You can now supply the Atlassian email address and API token with authentication headers and connect to Jira using REST APIs, say to create an issue.
+You can now supply the Atlassian email address and JIRA Token with Authentication Headers and connect to Jira using REST APIs, say to create an issue.